wibus-wee/PhotosProcessor/README.md

 - [x] Log Display
 - [ ] Process Queue Support

-## Configurations
+### Configurations

 > Configurations are features that allow users to customize the software.
+When the configuration item is not completed, the following options will not be checked.

 - [ ] Avifenc, Exiftool, Magick Path
   - Description: *The path to the avifenc executable file.*